 Determination of Penalties

 The steepest penalties — up to $16,000 per violation — are levied against employers that knowingly hire and keep undocumented workers on the payroll.

 More typical are penalties of up to $1,100 per violation for failing to satisfy the law’s administrative requirements.
 Chances are that if you have I-9 recordkeeping issues with one employee, you’ll have them with many, which means that the $1,100 per violation maximum penalty can quickly add up.

 When deciding how big of a penalty to assess, ICE will take into consideration the following factors:

 Remember that IRCA requires you to keep I-9s on file for not only current employees, but also former employees — for at least three years from the date of hire, or one year after the employee has left you, whichever is longer.
-They may ask you sent them those files with us postal service.

 There are steps you can take immediately after being informed that you will be inspected (that is, you’re presented with a notice of inspection) that might nip any issues in the bud.
 As soon as a notice is received, check your I-9 files for any potential problems.
 You can try to fill in any missing data items on those forms.
 It’s up to ICE whether to absolve you based on any post-notice corrections.